 However, some people are more sensitive to caffeine than others, and each individual will have a different tolerance level.

-There are some risks associated with caffeine use, particularly in high use and in people sensitive to the compound.
+There are some risks associated with caffeine use, particularly at high levels and in people sensitive to the compound.
 Additionally, too much caffeine can overstimulate the body, causing side effects.

 Some adverse effects of caffeine use, especially in high doses, include:

 Large amounts of caffeine may also cause serious issues in the heart and blood vessels, including:

 Children, teenagers, and young adults should avoid taking caffeine pills.
 This drug may harm the developing nervous and cardiovascular systems in young people.

 Using caffeine regularly, then discontinuing use may lead to temporary withdrawal symptoms, including:

 A caffeine overdose is possible in people who take very high doses.
 Extremely high amounts of this drug are toxic and can even be fatal.
 Overdose symptoms include: